yakuzadave/necroman_v2/necrovox_docs/Necromunda_Docs/10-scenarios/scenario-list/024-pit-fight.md

 ---
 tags:
+  - scenario
+  - "2023"
+  - multi-player
-  - Sector Mechanicus
+  - core-rulebook
-  - Zone Mortalis
+  - sector-mechanicus
-  - Multi-player scenario
+  - zone-mortalis
-  - Core Rulebook Scenario 2023
 description: In this scenario, gangs put forward their best fighters in order to try to win a large prize.
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 # 24. Pit Fight